tumble-weed/myhelp/help.md

 --soft
 When the --soft argument is passed, the ref pointers are updated and the reset stops there.
 The Staging Index and the Working Directory are left untouched.
 Examining the repo state with git status and git ls-files shows that nothing has changed.
 This is expected behavior.
 A soft reset will only reset the Commit History.
 By default, git reset is invoked with HEAD as the target commit.
 Since our Commit History was already sitting on HEAD and we implicitly reset to HEAD nothing really happened.o better understand and utilize --soft we need a target commit that is not HEAD.The log output now shows that there is a single commit in the Commit History.
 This helps to clearly illustrate what --soft has done.
 As with all git reset invocations, the first action reset takes is to reset the commit tree.
 Our previous examples with --hard and --mixed have both been against the HEAD and have not moved the Commit Tree back in time.
 During a soft reset, this is all that happens.--soft does not touch the Staging Index, so the updates to our Staging Index followed us back in time through the commit history

+# github rawfile
+You can directly use GitHub's raw content URL to serve files.
+Replace blob with raw in the file URL to get the raw content link.
+For example: https://github.com/username/repository/raw/main/path/to/file.ext